 I am so proud of my fellow Nigerian, Segun Adebayo, for developing Chakra UI.
 It has a clean and neat UI and is one of the most complete React UI kits I have ever seen.
 Its APIs are simple but composable, and the accessibility is great.

-Chakra UI has over 25.2K GitHub stars as of this writing.
-It is very extensible and customizable.
+Chakra UI has over 30.8K GitHub stars, and is very extensible and customizable.

-It’s easy to get started with Chakra UI.
-Inside your React project, run the below command to install it:
+Inside your React project, run the following command to install Chakra UI:

 Chakra UI has a ChakraProvider